-The estimated net present cost of this option is \$430 M for the central load forecast case.
-The additional work required to meet the high load forecast case (convert the second circuit to 330kV and provide alternative 132kV supply to Regans substation) would increase the NPC to \$444 M.
+The estimated net present cost of this option is \$430 M for the central load forecast scenario.
+The additional work required to meet the high load forecast scenario (convert the second circuit to 330kV and provide alternative 132kV supply to Regans substation) would increase the NPC to \$455 M.